Introducing our members who have purchased or are in the process of purchasing homes in Bay State Commons.

 Fifteen years ago their love of neon, diners, and roadside attractions led Susan and Paul to take their honeymoon trip with the Society for Commercial Archeology; they have remained enthusiastic members since.
 They live in Malden with their pet bears (or cat), Twirp.

-MEET ELIZABETHElizabeth is from Minnesota, so naturally she loves lakes, winter and the virtues of appropriate layering.
-When she isn’t bicycling around town or cooking a novel hotdish, Elizabeth oversees several programs that encourage increased adoption of solar electricity.
+Elizabeth is from Minnesota, so naturally she loves lakes, winter and the virtues of appropriate layering.
+When she isn’t snowshoeing around town or cooking a novel hotdish, Elizabeth oversees several programs that encourage increased adoption of solar electricity.
 In her spare time she also enjoys singing, hiking throughout New England, and trying different craft ciders.
-MEET PETER!

 Peter is a software developer working in biotechnology.
 An unrepentant New Englander, Peter went to school in Providence and now lives in Cambridge.
 In addition to cohousing, Peter is excited about classical music, machine learning, dragons, dungeons, and home-made bread.